LZTek-io/LTek-io/docs/en/Basics/1 Creating Your Sightline Account.md

 ### 4. You're done!

    Your account has been created and you now have access to Sightline.
-To return to sightline please bookmark the following webpage: [https://lztek.quickbase.com](https://lztek.quickbase.com)
+To return to Sightline please bookmark the following webpage: [https://lztek.quickbase.com](https://lztek.quickbase.com)

 Future users who you invite to Sightline will go through the same account creation process when you add them from the HQ Permissions App.